scipy/scipy/doc/source/dev/releasing.rst

 - A ``README`` file
 - A ``Changelog`` file

-All of these except the wheels are built by running ``paver release`` in the repo root.
-Do this after you've created the signed tag.
-If this completes without issues, push the release tag to the scipy repo.
-This is needed because the ``scipy-wheels`` build scripts automatically build the last tag.
+Source archives, Changelog and README are built by running ``paver release`` in the repo root.
+Do this after you've created the signed tag locally.
+If this completes without issues, push the release commit (not the tag, see section above) to the scipy repo.

 To build wheels, push a commit to the master branch of https://github.com/MacPython/scipy-wheels .
 This triggers builds for all needed Python versions on TravisCI.
-Update and check the ``.travis.yml`` and ``appveyor.yml`` config files what tag to build, and what Python and Numpy are used for the builds (it needs to be the lowest supported Numpy version for each Python version).
+Update and check the ``.travis.yml`` and ``appveyor.yml`` config files what commit to build, and what Python and Numpy are used for the builds (it needs to be the lowest supported Numpy version for each Python version).
 See the README file in the scipy-wheels repo for more details.

 The TravisCI and Appveyor builds run the tests from the built wheels and if they pass, upload the wheels to a container pointed to at https://github.com/MacPython/scipy-wheels

 From there you can download them for uploading to PyPI.
-This can be done in an automated fashion with ``terryfy`` (note the -n switch which makes it only download the wheels and skip the upload to PyPI step - we want to be able to check the wheels and put their checksums into README first)::
+This can be done in an automated fashion with `terryfy <https://github.com/MacPython/terryfy>`_ (note the -n switch which makes it only download the wheels and skip the upload to PyPI step - we want to be able to check the wheels and put their checksums into README first)::

+  $ python wheel-uploader -n -v -c -w ~/PATH_TO_STORE_WHEELS -t win scipy 0.19.0
+  $ python wheel-uploader -n -v -c -w ~/PATH_TO_STORE_WHEELS -t macosx scipy 0.19.0
   $ python wheel-uploader -n -v -c -w ~/PATH_TO_STORE_WHEELS -t manylinux1 scipy 0.19.0
-  $ python wheel-uploader -n -v -c -w ~/PATH_TO_STORE_WHEELS -t macosx scipy 0.19.0

 Uploading release artifacts